api3dao/old-api3-docs/docs/dapis/introduction/why-power.md

 are typically used in Web3 applications of financial nature.
 By directly providing continuously updated streams of off-chain data called _Beacons_, API providers can power dAPIs.
-For this, the API provider needs to own and operate an [Airnode](/airnode/v0.7/), which is configured to power Beacons that are the building blocks of dAPIs.
+For this, the API provider needs to own and operate an <router-link :to="$themeConfig.latestVersions.airnode">Airnode</router-link>, which is configured to power Beacons that are the building blocks of dAPIs.
 API3 builds the solutions that are used in this process, and guides API providers in utilizing them.

 API3 operates dAPIs on a number of chains and actively works on building new integrations and business relations.
 This means the API provider does not need